Two-dimensional THz spectroscopy in electronic systems: a many-body diagrammatic approach: General formalism of 2DTS

-These combined resonances can be attributed to the various sequences of fixed pulses $E_0$ (blue) and delayed pulses $E_\tau$ (red), as explicitly shown in Fig.\ \ref{fig:imp} (b) and (e) in the frequency vector scheme.
+When $\eta\to 0$ the various fractions produce four peaks which for $\omega_t>0$ are located at the intersections between the line $\omega_t=2\Delta$, which accounts for the prefactor in round brackets, and the lines maximizing each addend in square brackets.
+For $P^{(3)}_{00\tau}$ in Eq.\ \ref{eq:i00t} this occurs at $\omega_\tau=\pm2\Delta$ and $\omega_t-\omega_\tau=0$, while for $P^{(3)}_{0\tau\tau}$ in Eq.\ \ref{eq:i0tt} this leads to $\omega_\tau=0$ and $\omega_t-\omega_\tau=\pm2\Delta$.
+The four resulting spots are located at coordinates $(2\Delta,-2\Delta)$, $(2\Delta,0)$, $(2\Delta,2\Delta)$ and $(2\Delta,4\Delta)$.
+These resonances can be attributed to the various combinations of fixed pulses $E_0$ (blue) and delayed pulses $E_\tau$ (red), as explicitly shown in Fig.\ \ref{fig:imp}(b) and (e) in the frequency vector scheme.
 Indeed, in analogy with Fig.\ \ref{fig:mono}(a), the 2D map can still be generated by a combination of frequency vectors, but, in the impulsive limit applied to the two-level system, the \emph{length} of the arrow is dictated by the $2\Delta$ energy, setting the scale of allowed interband transitions.
-In other words, in this case $\overrightarrow{\Omega}_0=(2\Delta,0)$ and $\overrightarrow{\Omega}_\tau=(2\Delta,2\Delta)$, and the four peaks can be labeled using the same convention presented in Table \ref{tab:names}, after replacing $\Omega\to2\Delta$.
-As a consequence, by locating the spots in the 2D map, one immediately reads out the resonance frequency of the system under investigation.
+In other words, in this case $\overrightarrow{\Omega}_0=(2\Delta,0)$ and $\overrightarrow{\Omega}_\tau=(2\Delta,2\Delta)$: by locating the spots on the 2D map, one immediately reads out the resonance frequency of the system under investigation.
+As a further remark, we stress that although each diagram in Fig.\ \ref{fig:imp}(a) and (d) produces a different spot in Fig.\ \ref{fig:imp}(b) and (e), the inverse is not true, as evident for $\text{(i)}$ and $\text{(iii)}$ that both appear in $(2\Delta,2\Delta)$ and $(2\Delta,0)$.
+This is due to the fact that the integration over $\omega$ exemplified in Eq.\ \ref{eq:diag1} leads to the same frequency content for $\text{(i)}$ and $\text{(iii)}$.